-The ciliary apparatus is connected to cell cycle progression and proliferation, and cilia play a vital part in human and animal development and in everyday life.
+The ciliary system is connected to cell cycle progression and proliferation.
+Cilia play a vital part in human and animal development and in everyday life.

-The length of a single cilium is 1-10 micrometres and width is less than 1 micrometre.
+The length of a single cilium is typically 1-10 micrometres and width is less than 1 micrometre.

 Cilia are broadly divided into two types.
 They function separately and sometimes together:

-'Motile' (or moving) cilia are found in the lungs, respiratory tract and middle ear.
-These cilia have a rhythmic waving or beating motion.
+Motile (or moving) cilia are found as 200-300 cilia per cells in the airways (lungs, respiratory tract and middle ear), the brain ventricles and fallopian tube and are highly structurally related to sperm tails.
+These cilia have a rhythmic waving or beating motion moving forward and back.
 They work, for instance, to keep the airways clear of mucus and dirt, allowing us to breathe easily and without irritation.
-They also help propel sperm.
+They also help propel sperm and eggs for fertility.
+During development, ‘nodal’ cilia that move in a circular pattern are involved in determining the left-right organisation of our internal organs.

-In the kidney, for example, cilia bend with urine flow and send a signal to alert the cells that there is a flow of urine.
+In the kidney, for example, the primary cilia bend with urine flow and send a signal to alert the cells that there is a flow of urine.

-In the eye, non-motile cilia are found inside the light-sensitive cells (photoreceptors) of the retina.
-These cilia act like microscopic train-tracks, and allow the transport of vital molecules from one end of the photoreceptor to the other.
+In the eye, non-motile ‘connecting’ cilia are found inside the light-sensitive cells (photoreceptors) of the retina.
+These cilia act like microscopic train-tracks, that allow the transport of vital molecules from one end of the photoreceptor to the other.

 Structurally, each cilium comprises a microtubular backbone - the ciliary axoneme - surrounded by plasma membrane (see figure below).

-Motile cilia are characterized by a typical ’9+2’ architecture with nine outer microtubule doublets and a central pair of microtubules (e.g bronchi).
+Motile cilia are characterized by a typical ’9+2’ architecture with nine outer microtubule doublets and a central pair of microtubules, present as multiple motile cilia on the cell surface (e.g in bronchi of the lungs).

-Primary cilia appear typically as single appendages microtubules on the apical surface of cells and lack the central pair of microtubules (e.g. in kidney tubules).
+Non-motile (primary) cilia with a typical ‘9+0’ architecture appear typically as single appendage microtubules on the apical surface of cells and lack the central pair of microtubules (e.g. in kidney tubules).

-Ciliary proteins are synthesized in the cell body and must be transported to the tip of the axoneme.
-This is achieved by Intraflagellar Transport (IFT), an ordered and highly regulated anterograde and retrograde translocation of polypeptide complexes (IFT particles) along the length of the ciliary axoneme.
+Ciliary proteins are synthesized in the cell body then imported into the cilia and they must be transported to the tip of the axoneme.
+This is achieved by intraflagellar transport (IFT), an ordered and highly regulated anterograde (base to tip) and retrograde (tip to base) involving translocation of protein complexes (IFT particles) that carry cargo along the length of the ciliary axoneme.

-Dysfunction or defects in motile and primary cilia are now understood to underlie a number of devastating genetic conditions - termed ciliopathies - which carry a heavy economic and health burden on individuals, families and society.
+Dysfunction or defects in motile and non-motile cilia underlie an expanding number of devastating genetic conditions - termed ciliopathies - which form an important category of diseases that carry a heavy health and economic burden on individuals, families and society.

-Defective and dysfunctional functioning in motile and non-motile cilia result in a large number of symptoms and disorders which have significant impact on those affected.
+Defective and dysfunctional functioning in motile and non-motile cilia results in cilia motility and signalling defects that cause a large number of symptoms and disorders, which have significant impact on those affected.

 The diagram indicates the effects and a non-exhaustive summary of some of these symptoms is provided below.
-For information on known and identified ciliopathy syndromes and diseases, see the Ciliopathies section of this site.
+For information on known and identified ciliopathy syndromes and diseases, see Ciliopathies.

 Motile cilia line the respiratory airways, to help clear mucus and dust.
 As well as primary ciliary dyskinesia, sinusitis, rhinitis, bronchitis and otitis have all been associated with motile cilia dysfunction.